EitanBakirov/malicious-file-prediction/README.md

 ## Contact

-For questions or feedback related to the project, please contact Eitan Bakirov at EitanBakirov@gmail.com.
+For questions or feedback related to the project, please contact Eitan Bakirov at EitanBakirov@gmail.com or Yuval Bakirov at yuvalbakirov@gmail.com.